MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ## Items and Subitems
  Each item in a list view control consists of an icon (from an image list), a label, a current state, and an application-defined value (referred to as "item data").
 One or more subitems can also be associated with each item.
 A "subitem" is a string that, in report view, can be displayed in a column to the right of an item's icon and label.
 All items in a list view control must have the same number of subitems.

  Class **CListCtrl** provides several functions for inserting, deleting, finding, and modifying these items.
-For more information, see [CListCtrl::GetItem](#clistctrl__getitem), [CListCtrl::InsertItem](#clistctrl__insertitem), and [CListCtrl::FindItem](#clistctrl__finditem), [Using CListCtrl: Adding Items to the Control](../topic/clistctrl%20class.md#not_found.md#adding_items_to_the_control, and [using clistctrl_ scrolling, arranging, sorting, and finding in list controls]--brokenlink--(../topic/scrolling,_arranging,_sorting,_and_finding_in_list_controls).
+For more information, see [CListCtrl::GetItem](#clistctrl__getitem), [CListCtrl::InsertItem](#clistctrl__insertitem), and [CListCtrl::FindItem](#clistctrl__finditem), [Using CListCtrl: Adding Items to the Control](clistctrl-class.md#not_found.md#adding_items_to_the_control), and [Using CListCtrl: Scrolling, Arranging, Sorting, and Finding in list controls](../scrolling-arranging-sorting-and-finding-in-list-controls.md).

  By default, the list view control is responsible for storing an item's icon and text attributes.
 However, in addition to these item types, class `CListCtrl` supports "callback items."
 A "callback item" is a list view item for which the application — rather than the control — stores the text, icon, or both.
 A callback mask is used to specify which item attributes (text and/or icon) are supplied by the application.
 If an application uses callback items, it must be able to supply the text and/or icon attributes on demand.
 Callback items are helpful when your application already maintains some of this information.
-For more information, see [Using CListCtrl: Callback Items and the Callback Mask](../topic/callback%20items%20and%20the%20callback%20mask.md).
+For more information, see [Using CListCtrl: Callback Items and the Callback Mask](../callback-items-and-the-callback-mask.md).

 ## Image Lists
- The icons, header item images, and application– defined states for list view items are contained in several image lists (implemented by class [CImageList](../topic/cimagelist%20class.md)), which you create and assign to the list view control.
+ The icons, header item images, and application– defined states for list view items are contained in several image lists (implemented by class [CImageList](cimagelist-class.md)), which you create and assign to the list view control.
 Each list view control can have up to four different types of image lists:

 -   Large icon